danferns/webstats/README.md

 An easy way to collect useful statistical information about web page views without any client side code.

 ## Features
-- Records the date and time a page was viewed, the referrer (if any), the viewer's country and whether the user is a bot or a real person (through their IP address).
+- Records the date and time at which a page was viewed, the referrer (if any), the viewer's country and whether the user is a bot or a real person (through the [IP Legit API](https://iplegit.com)).
 - You can add ```?notrack``` at the end of the URL if you want to visit your page without counting it as a view.
 - Information is displayed in a neat, responsive table.
 - Insightful charts such as the number of views during different days of the week are available in [insights](insights).